ToxicFrog/doom-mods/gzap/doc/new-wads.md

 results will be in the `Demonfear` file (or whatever filename you passed to the `logfile` command).

+### Multiple episodes and standalone maps

+Some WADs are divided into episodes or have maps that aren't reachable from the normal set of levels.
+For these, you can specify multiple starting levels.
+For example, to scan Doom 1:

+    ap_scan_levels "E1M1 E2M1 E3M1 E4M1"
+    ap_scan_recurse 1
+    netevent ap-scan:start

+Note that the quotes around the map names are mandatory in the console, and should be omitted if scanning from the GUI.

 ## Adding the logic file to the apworld

 - Open gzdoom.apworld in a zip viewer